dancancro/great-big-example-application/README.md

 ## Building for production

-To optimize the GreatBigExampleApplication application for production, run:
+This app is setup to use Postgresql for production data storage.
+I always have a terrible time setting up PostgreSQL.
+Should I use the postgresql.org download? the EnterpriseDB download? the homebrew version?
+Isn't there a version that comes with OSX?
+If you make a mistake and have to uninstall, which of many different uninstall instructions should you use?
+It's confusing.
+So I'm not going to put instructions here because they probably won't work for you.

+Somehow set up a server on localhost:5432 with a database named "GreatBigExampleApplication" owned by a user named "GreatBigExampleUser" with password "password".
+If you use other values, just edit `src/main/resources/config/application-prod.yml` accordingly.

+Then run:

     ./mvnw -Pprod clean package

+or

+    ./mvnw package -Pprod -DskipTests

 This will concatenate and minify the client CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
-To ensure everything worked, run:
+To ensure everything worked, run the following.
+Unlike dev, this will be one server for both the front and back.

     java -jar target/*.war

+This will create the database tables the first time and execute liquibase changes as you add them.

-Then navigate to [http://localhost:8090](http://localhost:8090) in your browser.
+To see the app navigate to [http://localhost:8090](http://localhost:8090) in your browser.

 Refer to [Using JHipster in production][] for more details.

 To inspect the bundle use [source-map-explorer](https://angular.io/guide/aot-compiler#inspect-the-bundle)

-## Testing
+## Server tests

-To launch your application's tests, run:
+To launch your backend, java tests, run:

     ./mvnw clean test

 ### Client tests

 Unit tests are run by [Karma][] and written with [Jasmine][].
-They're located in [src/test/javascript/](src/test/javascript/) and can be run with:
+They can be run with:

     yarn test